Jane Argodale

 They / Them / Theirs

-If you’d like to know more about my training and credentials, I am a licensed clinical social worker associate, and I graduated from Western Carolina University’s Masters of Social Work program with a certificate in addiction studies.
+I am a Licensed Clinical Social Worker Associate and I graduated from Western Carolina University’s Masters of Social Work program with a certificate in addiction studies.
 Prior to that, I earned a BA in English and Slavic Studies from Brown University.
 I have enjoyed internship and work experiences in a college counseling center, at a middle school, and as an ACT team therapist.
-I’m committed to my continued learning and growth, through ongoing training, supervision and my own therapy.
+I’m committed to my continued learning and growth, through ongoing training, supervision, and my own therapy.